tkumata/rkllm-cli/README.md

 This project provides a command-line interface to interact with Large Language Models (LLMs) running on Rockchip NPU hardware (rk3588, rk3576).
 It uses Rust FFI bindings to communicate with the native `librkllmrt.so` library.

+I couldn't understand why Rockchip's samples use the adb command.
+That's why I created this program.
+I want to use the NPU on rock5B.

 ## Features

 - **Interactive Chat**: Command-line chat interface with streaming output